 Our main software

 GAP is a system for computational discrete algebra, with particular emphasis on Computational Group Theory.

-Project Jupyter is an open source project was born out of the IPython Project in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.
+Project Jupyter is an open source project, born out of the IPython Project in 2014 as it evolved to support interactive data science and scientific computing across all programming languages.